mne-tools/mne-python/doc/install/contributing.rst

 All visualization functions must accept a boolean ``show`` parameter and typically return a :class:`matplotlib.figure.Figure` (or a list of :class:`~matplotlib.figure.Figure` objects).
-3D visualization functions return a PyVista renderer, :class:`surfer.Brain`, or other return type as appropriate.
+3D visualization functions return a :class:`mne.viz.Figure3D`, :class:`mne.viz.Brain`, or other return type as appropriate.

 Visualization functions should default to the colormap ``RdBu_r`` for signed